uschtwill/node-onix/README.md

 [![NPM version](https://badge.fury.io/js/onix.svg)](http://badge.fury.io/js/onix)
 [![Build Status](https://travis-ci.org/GitbookIO/node-onix.png?branch=master)](https://travis-ci.org/GitbookIO/node-onix)

 This library can be used to parse, or generate ONIX files from a list of books metadatas.
+It includes ONIX 2.1 and basic ONIX 3.0 support.

 ### Installation